 Bear in mind that local buses (more like mini-vans) in Sumatra often don’t feature air conditioning, and many allow smoking inside.
 The journey may be loud and uncomfortable, but if you’re feeling adventurous and are on a tight budget, get amongst it and travel like a local!

-Unfortunately, you’ll need to wing it a bit; bus schedules in Sumatra are somewhat –ahem, flexible — and even if we could tell you the times, they would probably change tomorrow!
+If you’re catching a bus from Medan to Lake Toba, unfortunately, you’ll need to wing it a bit; bus schedules in Sumatra are somewhat –ahem, flexible — and even if we could tell you the times, they would probably change tomorrow!

 From Kuala Namu Airport